From the first centuries of the Church, men and women have felt called to imitate the Incarnate Word who took on the condition of a servant ... |

 In our Catholic Church for the first time the new Code of Canon Law published in 1983 defines and recognizes individual hermits in Canon 603:

-§1.
+Ҥ1.
 Besides institutes of consecrated life, the Church recognizes the eremitic life by which the Christian faithful devote their life to the praise of God and salvation of the world through a stricter separation from the world, the silence of solitude and assiduous prayer and penance.

 §2.
 A hermit is recognized in the law as one dedicated to God in a consecrated life if s/he publicly professes the three evangelical counsels, confirmed by vow or other sacred bond, in the hands of the diocesan bishop and observes her/his plan of life under his direction.”

-from ecclesial communion but serve that communion by
+“Hermits, in their profound solitude, do not withdraw from ecclesial communion but serve that communion by their specific charism of contemplation” (VC#42) |

 Hermits live a simple lifestyle but still have to work to support themselves in their financial needs.
 To that extent they engage in some kind of manual work, crafts, computer work, writing, or other occupations compatible with the silence of the hermitage and their primary task which is prayer.
 The hermitage or hermit's dwelling is the sacred place of communion with God where the hermit prays, works, studies and reflects, plays, rests, and lives in solitude.
 It may be located in an isolated or remote place but quite often it is in the midst of an urban setting where the eremitical desert is found in the anonymity of the modern city.